pauldambra/radar-board/README.md

 ... entry points are in the makefile

-`yarn && make dev` to build the code and start a server to run it.
+`npm install && make dev` to build the code and start a server to run it.

 requires python2, yarn, and nodejs for that to work.